tstack/lnav/docs/source/commands.rst

 * highlight <regex> - Colorize text that matches the given regex.
 * clear-highlight <regex> - Clear a previous highlight.

-* spectrogram <numeric-field> - Generate a spectrogram for the given log message field.
+* spectrogram <numeric-field> - Generate a spectrogram for a numeric log message field or SQL result column.
 The spectrogram view displays the range of possible values of the field on the horizontal axis and time on the vertical axis.
 The horizontal axis is split into buckets where each bucket counts how many log messages contained the field with a value in that range.
   The buckets are colored based on the count in the bucket: green means low, yellow means medium, and red means high.
 The exact ranges for the colors is computed automatically and displayed in the middle of the top line of the view.
 The minimum and maximum values for the field are displayed in the top left and right sides of the view, respectively.

 * switch-to-view <name> - Switch to the given view name (e.g. log, text, ...)